firebase/FirebaseUI-Android/codelabs/chat/README.md

 The custom Firebase backend for our application is now ready for use.
 Let's set up our app in Android Studio.

-## Create an Android Studio project
+## Create a project in Android Studio

 In this step we'll create a project in Android Studio.